Franchise Law in New Jersey: We Protect and Advise the Franchisee

 Attorneys’ Fees and Court Costs

 A franchisee may recover attorney’s fees and reasonable litigation costs for all successful claims against a franchisor.
 Unsuccessful claims do not result in an entitlement to attorney’s fees.
-Because of the unfair leverage that franchisors have as compared to their franchisees, state law allows a court to award counsel fees and costs to the franchisee if a successful claim is made and proven.
-Many potential causes of action can be successfully alleged based on long-standing NJ case law and principles of law outside of the state’s franchise statutes; for example, contract law, corporation law, the law of commercial business relationships, and more.
+Because of the unfair leverage franchisors have over their franchisees, state law allows a court to award counsel fees and costs to the franchisee if a successful claim is made and proven.
+Many potential causes of action can be successfully alleged under long-standing NJ case law and principles of law outside the state’s franchise statutes, such as contract law, corporation law, the law of commercial business relationships, and more.

 Fredrick P. Niemann Esq.

 Do you have a question(s) not addressed here?
-If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+If so, contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular needs.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.